offalynne/Input/docs/10.0/Plug-in-Binding-Icons.md

 &nbsp;

-The Binding Icons Plug-in allows you to return icons as defined in `__InputIconConfigKeyboard`, `__InputIconConfigNintendo`, `__InputIconConfigPlayStation`, and `__InputIconConfigXbox`.
+The Binding Icons Plug-in allows you to return icons as defined in `__InputIconConfigKeyboard`, `__InputIconConfigNintendo`, `__InputIconConfigPlayStation`, `__InputIconConfigXbox`, and `__InputIconConfigEdgeCases` script assets.
 These functions will return whatever is defined in the relevant configuration script, be it a string, a sprite, or something else entirely.

 &nbsp;

 ## …IconDefineKeyboard

-`InputIconDefineKeyboard()`
+`InputIconDefineKeyboard(binding, iconData)`

 <!-- tabs:start -->